 If Lando itself pays $0.15 for an ACH Debit, and decides to bill the landlord $0.50 for this payment, each ACH payment will net Lando a revenue of $0.35.
 When those payments occur in the hundreds of thousands across the customer base, every month, this revenue stream can become meaningful.

 Within fintech circles, there is a saying that “all payment fees eventually go to zero”, but this is unlikely for Lando given its customer base.
 There is a very good chance that landlords will be prepared to pay even more than $0.50 for a process that saves them time every month.
-The same applies to bill payments or outgoing wire transfers.
+The same applies to sending checks or outgoing wire transfers.

 In our revenue projection tool, the factors that determine the total revenues from payments are the frequency of such payments and the markup that Lando chooses to apply for every type of payment.